-I support the rights of all people to be married, and am happy to offer my services for commitment ceremonies, civil unions, as well as weddings.
-I work toward, and look forward to, the day when all couples can legally be married.
+I support the rights of all people to be married, and am happy to offer my services for commitment ceremonies, civil unions, as well as religious weddings and celebrations.

-Photographing weddings is more than a job to me, it’s an honor and privilege to document such an important date for my clients.
-I work closely with all my clients to make sure that the photography coverage of their unique day is a perfect fit for their vision.
+I feel very deeply that it is an honor and privilege to document such an important date for my clients.
+Every ceremony is unique, I like to work closely with you to make sure that the photography coverage I provide of your day is exactly what you have in mind.

-Currently I am taking bookings for the 2013 season, feel free to contact me with inquiries about package options, pricing, and to secure your date.
+Currently I am taking bookings for the 2015-2016 season, feel free to contact me with inquiries about package options, pricing, and to secure your date.
+Include information about your ceremony and budget, I’m happy to work with you to create a custom package that will best fit your needs.
 Please take a moment to read my reviews from past clients on Yelp.

 Jemima: Tristan recently photographed my wedding at the Fairmont.
-She did a fantastic job.
+Tristan did a fantastic job.
 Wedding photography is expensive, but Tristan was worth every penny.
-In fact, considering the quality and quantity of her work, I considered her an extremely good value.
+In fact, considering the quality and quantity of their work, I considered them an extremely good value.

-She shot more formal portraits of me and my husband, but she also caught a lot of candid moments between us and guests at the reception.
+Tristan shot more formal portraits of me and my husband, but she also caught a lot of candid moments between us and guests at the reception.
 Some of the candid shots were our favorites!
-Throughout it all, she was reliable, professional, and an all-around pleasure to work with.
-She addressed our individual concerns and preferences and before the wedding, came up with a plan that suited us as a couple.
+Throughout it all, Tristan was reliable, professional, and an all-around pleasure to work with.
+Tristan addressed our individual concerns and preferences and before the wedding, came up with a plan that suited us as a couple.
 All our family and friends were really pleased with the pictures.

 Weddings are expensive and stressful, and I feel so fortunate to have had Tristan taking care of us.
-I’d hire her again in a heartbeat.
+I’d hire them again in a heartbeat.

 Frequently asked questions